Pure Beta-Alanine Powder - Top Quality with No Additives

-Beta-Alanine powder from RawSeries is a food supplement developed exclusively with a high-purity beta-alanine amino acid raw material, with no additives, flavourless; ready to combine with other sports supplements commonly used by athletes.
+Beta-Alanine powder from RawSeries is a dietary supplement developed solely and exclusively from a high-purity raw material of the amino acid ß-Alanine, with no additives, flavorless; ready to mix with other supplements commonly used by athletes.

 Beta-Alanine is an amino acid derived from traditional (alpha-) L-Alanine, a proteinogenic amino acid found in protein-rich foods.
-Beta-Alanine is not proteinogenic, but it is widely used by athletes, as this specific modification has altered the amino acid’s mechanisms of action, and scientific research carried out on this compound shows promising results for athletes.
+Beta-Alanine is not proteinogenic, but it’s widely used by athletes, since this specific modification changes the amino acid’s mechanisms of action and scientific research on this compound looks promising for athletes.

-At HSN, we offer flavourless Beta-Alanine, ready to mix in water with other compounds you regularly use in your supplementation routine.
-It is completely vegan-friendly and free from added additives.
+At HSN you’ll find flavorless Beta-Alanine, ready to mix in water with other compounds commonly used in your supplementation routine.
+It’s fully suitable for vegan diets and free from added additives.

 Discover one of the most popular amino acids among athletes

-Beta-Alanine has earned a place in the routine of many athletes
+Beta-Alanine has earned its place in many athletes’ routines

-Beta-Alanine has become one of the most widely used supplements by athletes, especially those undergoing intense and prolonged training.
-This is due to the large amount of scientific evidence published in recent years, and the product’s ease of use, as it comes in various forms such as powder or capsules, allowing athletes to easily integrate it into their daily routine.
+Beta-Alanine has become one of the most popular dietary supplements among athletes, especially those undergoing intense and prolonged training.
+This is due to the large amount of scientific evidence published in recent years and the product’s ease of use, as it comes in various forms like powder or capsules, allowing athletes to easily include it in their daily routine.

-Its use is backed by numerous scientific studies, inspiring confidence in those looking for a reliable sports supplement.
-We have endorsements from major institutions, such as the International Olympic Committee, which in its scientific statement declared beta-alanine as a 'Supplement with significant scientific evidence'.
+Its use is backed by numerous scientific studies, which builds trust for those looking for a reliable sports supplement.
+We have highly reputable institutions supporting it, such as the International Olympic Committee, which in its scientific position declared beta-alanine as a “Dietary supplement with significant scientific evidence”.

-Another factor contributing to Beta-Alanine's popularity is its market availability, making it attractive to a wide range of users, from amateurs to high-performance athletes.
-At HSN alone, we offer a full range of beta-alanine products with 5 different options, from powders to capsules and tablets with various dosages and raw materials, but always of the highest quality.
+Another factor boosting Beta-Alanine’s popularity is its market accessibility, making it attractive to a wide range of users, from amateurs to elite athletes.
+Right here at HSN, you’ll find a full category dedicated to beta-alanine with 5 different options, from powder products to capsules and tablets with various dosages and raw materials, but always top quality.

 Scientific research on Beta-Alanine that has sparked interest

-Beta-alanine has attracted growing interest in the scientific community due to its potential use as a sports supplement, particularly in high-intensity activities.
-This amino acid was first identified in the 19th century, but it wasn't until the mid-20th century that researchers began exploring its specific role in the body.
-Early research focused on its natural presence in muscle fibres and its relationship with carnosine, a dipeptide that forms when it binds with the amino acid L-Histidine.
-These studies paved the way for future research aimed at understanding how beta-alanine supplementation could impact users.
+Beta-alanine has attracted growing interest in the scientific community due to its potential use among athletes as a dietary supplement, especially in high-intensity activities.
+This amino acid was first identified in the 19th century, but it wasn’t until mid-20th century that researchers began exploring its specific role in the body.
+Early research focused on its natural presence in muscle fibers and its relationship with carnosine, a dipeptide formed when it binds with the amino acid L-Histidine.
+These studies laid the groundwork for future research aiming to understand how beta-alanine supplementation could impact users.

-Since the 1990s, beta-alanine has gained significant attention in exercise physiology.
-Several studies, such as those by Harris et al. (2006) and Hill et al. (2007), showed that beta-alanine supplementation had relevant potential for athletes, as it influenced carnosine levels.
-These initial studies prompted the scientific community to investigate further, leading to an exponential increase in scientific publications related to beta-alanine in the following decades.
+From the 1990s onward, beta-alanine gained significant attention in exercise physiology.
+Several studies, like those by Harris et al. (2006) and Hill et al. (2007), showed that beta-alanine supplementation had relevant potential for athletes, as it influenced carnosine levels.
+These initial studies encouraged the scientific community to dig deeper, leading to an exponential rise in scientific publications on beta-alanine in the following decades.

-Over the past twenty years, beta-alanine has become one of the most researched sports supplements.
-A meta-analysis by Hobson et al. (2012) consolidated the findings of numerous studies, highlighting its use as a sports supplement.
-This ongoing interest has resulted in a robust body of literature, with recent research continuing to explore both the effects of beta-alanine and its long-term safety.
-The consistency and depth of research on beta-alanine have cemented its importance in the scientific community.
+Over the last twenty years, beta-alanine has become one of the most researched dietary supplements in sports nutrition.
+A meta-analysis by Hobson et al. (2012) consolidated findings from numerous studies, showing clear sports-related use as a supplement.
+This ongoing interest has resulted in a robust body of literature, with recent research continuing to explore both beta-alanine’s effects and its long-term safety.
+The consistency and depth of beta-alanine research have established it as a highly relevant product in the scientific field.

 - Maughan, R. J., Burke, L. M., Dvorak, J., Larson-Meyer, D. E., Peeling, P., Phillips, S. M., Rawson, E. S., Walsh, N. P., & Garthe, I. (2018).
 IOC consensus statement: Dietary supplements and the high-performance athlete.
 British Journal of Sports Medicine, 52(7), 439-455.